 Cheaper warranties usually provide less cover, so you may need to spend more to get the protection you want.
 But check that the cost of a warranty is not more expensive than paying the cost of repairs yourself.

 You may struggle to find a warranty if you have a second-hand car, or a classic car with high mileage.

-A vehicle warranty policy usually covers repairs to the:
+Policies vary by insurer, but a typical vehicle warranty policy covers repairs to the:

 Fuel and ignition system

 Air conditioning or cooling system

 Non-frictional clutch and brakes

 It is important to check your documents because exclusions may restrict what you can claim for.
 For example, some insurers cover electrics but not in-car stereo systems.
 Read the terms and conditions carefully, and make sure when you’re selecting a policy it covers all the components you need.

 As well as cover for repairs, your cover may also include: